Velenir/workers-journey/app/marked/Shared/SharedExample.md

 !!!include(./Shared/example.html)!!!
 ```

+Now lets open a few pages/tabs with the code above.

 With styling applied it can be represented like the panel below.
-Try interacting with it.
+Try first opening a new window/tab from [here]() interacting with it here.

 ---